 What is a good interface for payment-related activities?

 A good interface gets out of your way.
-Good interface always seems simple.
-It allows to get started momentarily, without reading volumes of documentation or special manuals and trainings.
+The good interface always seems simple.
+It allows getting started momentarily, without reading volumes of documentation or special manuals and training.

-The issue of interface is of primary importance for a Fintech service because it can also have an effect on service credibility.
-Apart from easiness of use users are also concerned with the their transactions security and reliability of the service provider.
+The issue of the interface is of primary importance for a Fintech service like core banking software, for example, because it can also have an effect on service credibility.
+Apart from the easiness of use users are also concerned with the security and reliability of their transactions of the service provider.

-A good interface for payment-related activities can only be made by a team with a solid background in Fintech product design.
+A good interface for payment-related products can only be made by a team with a solid background in Fintech product design.

-It is imperative for designers to posses experience in financial systems design.
-Otherwise, they are required to scrutinize all the processes which is time-consuming.
-However, even in this case you’ll not get a perfect product.
+It is imperative for designers to possess experience in financial systems design.
+Otherwise, they are required to scrutinize all the processes which are time-consuming.
+However, even in this case, you’ll not get a perfect product.

 There are many peculiarities in the domain of payment-related services and it is impossible to create an appropriate design without knowing those.
 That is the reason why even great designers, who lack experience in Fintech, won’t be able to produce a suitable design for a payment-related product.